-Katie Rich, MBSSA committee member and Sacred Heart Mission (SHM) volunteer, claims that the most valuable part of SHM volunteering is the chance to engage with other members of the community:
+Katie Rich, MBSSA committee member and Sacred Heart Mission volunteer, says that the most valuable part of SHM volunteering is the chance to engage with other members of the community.

 “I loved getting to know other people.
 These are volunteers who step outside of their own lives, and dedicate their time to serving others.
 It’s inspiring to see people dedicate their time to help others.
 It’s also a very humbling experience”.